DHTMLX/docs-kanban/docs/api/methods/js_kanban_undo_method.md

 ### Description

-@short: Makes one step back in the Kanban history
+@short: Reverts the last operation in Kanban

 :::info
 The `undo()` method works with the [`history: true`](api/config/js_kanban_history_config.md) config only!